 United States, Canada, Britain, Australia, Ireland, New Zealand and South Africa

-A bachelor’s level degree, or greater, is mandatory.
-All majors and disciplines are accepted (BA’s, BFA’s, BED’s, BBA’s, BSS, etc.).
-Additionally, the university or college you attended must reside within 1 of the 7 countries listed in the Nationality section above.
+A bachelor’s level degree is mandatory.
+All majors and disciplines are accepted (BAs, BFAs, BEDs, BBAs, BSS, etc.).
+Additionally, the university or college you attended must reside within one of the 7 countries listed in the nationality requirements section outlined above.